 There are two versions;

-The Basic includes fabric bandages, Burnshield gel, a selection of single-use gels and ointments, blister patches and basic medications.
+The Standard includes fabric bandages, Burnshield gel, a selection of single-use gels and ointments, blister patches and basic medications.

-With the Advanced kit you also get a tourniquet, Micromend cut kit, bleeding control dressing, chest seal and nasal airway.
+With the Pro kit you also get a tourniquet, Micromend cut kit, bleeding control dressing, chest seal and nasal airway.